nutjob-laboratories/erkle/README.md

 ```

 # Another IRC library?
 Why not use Twisted/irclib/...?
 I wanted an IRC library with as few requirements as possible, and didn't require subclassing.
 I also wanted a client that was small enough to be bundled with an application, rather than requiring a user to install it through [`pip`](https://pypi.org/project/pip/) or some other package manager.
-Last, I wanted a library that wasn't focused on writing IRC bots or writing IRC clients; I wanted a library that would work for work for any IRC-related activity.
+Last, I wanted a library that wasn't focused on writing IRC bots or writing IRC clients; I wanted a library that would work for any IRC-related activity.
 Since I couldn't find this library, I decided to write Erkle.

 # Single file version